 HOW TO COOK CHICKEN ON THE GRILL

-- Grease and preheat the grill to medium heat, 400-450°F. Grill chicken, covered for 5-7 minutes per side, or until chicken is cooked through and an internal temperature reaches 175 degrees F. Transfer chicken to a cutting board and let rest 5 minutes before slicing.
+- Grease and preheat the grill to medium heat, 400-450°F. Grill chicken, covered for 5-7 minutes per side, or until chicken is cooked through to an internal temperature of 170 degrees F on an instant read thermometer.
+Transfer chicken to a cutting board and let rest 5 minutes before slicing.

 HOW TO COOK CHICKEN ON THE STOVE

 - Heat one tablespoon vegetable oil a large cast iron skillet or grill pan over medium high heat.
 Working in batches, add chicken in a single layer and cook for 4-5 minutes.
 Turn chicken over, cover, and reduce heat to medium.
-Cook approximately 3-5 additional minutes (depending on thickness of chicken), or until chicken is cooked through.
+Cook approximately 3-5 additional minutes (depending on thickness of chicken), or until chicken is cooked through to an internal temperature of 170 degrees F on an instant read thermometer.
 Transfer chicken to a cutting board and let rest 5 minutes before slicing.